-Blackout Britain readies for war
+Britain readies for the Blackout

 Disguising cities from the air was the main aim of the blackout.
 Luftwaffe pilots coupled maps and reconnaissance photos with visible landmarks.
 Turning off the lights was one of many defensive measures employed by the British.
 Burning barrels of tar created smokescreens and barrage balloons filled with hydrogen acted as a physical barrier.
 Of course, there was also the British weather.